Motion to Approve

 In her remarks and answers to me, for which I am grateful, the noble Baroness omitted anything on my questions about fuel poverty.
 If she could make sure that that is included in her reply, it would be greatly appreciated.

 The noble Lord is quite right.
 I did omit them.
-I have it in my notes that I will also include it in the letter that I right to him about the other detailed calculations.
+I have it in my notes that I will also include it in the letter that I write to him about the other detailed calculations.